schematics/schematics/docs/usage/validation.rst

 Model-level Validation
 ----------------------

 What about field validation based on other model data?
-The order whith which fields are declared is preserved inside the model.
+The order in which fields are declared is preserved inside the model.
 So if the validity of a field depends on another field’s value, just make sure to declare it below its
 dependencies: